ltruchot/ts-kata-playground/README.md

-# TypeScript kata playground seed for fun and profit
+# TypeScript Kata Playground Seed for Fun and Profit

 **Last updated in April 2024.
-Tested with:**

-- Node 20.12
-- TypeScript 5.4
-- ESLint 8.57
+Recommended for VSCode.**

-TypeScript Kata Playground offers a minimalist setup that lets you jump right into writing TypeScript functions.
+This project offers a minimalist setup that lets you jump right into writing TypeScript functions.
 It's designed to balance simplicity with quality, incorporating linting and testing from the get-go.